+25 shall not apply a discount where to do so would result in a contract being awarded to a

-1 (J) Waivers.
-The Director shall waive the LBE bid discounts, and report the waiver to 2 the Commission, if: 3 (1) The Director finds, with the advice of the contract awarding authority and the 4 Office of Contract Administration, that needed goods or services are available from a sole 5 source that is qualified to do business with the City; 6 (2) The contract awarding authority certifies in writing to the Director, prior to the 7 Controller's contract certification, that the contract is being awarded under the emergency 8 provisions of Administrative Code Section 6.60 or Administrative Code Section 21.15 and that 9 there is either (i) no time to apply bid discounts or establish subcontracting goals, or (ii) no 10 immediately available LBEs that are capable of performing the emergency work; or 11 (3) For contracts in excess of \$5,000,000, a contract awarding authority establishes 12 that sufficient qualified LBEs capable of providing the needed goods and services required by 13 the contract are not available, or the application of the LBE discount will result in significant 14 additional costs to the City if the waiver of the bid discount is not granted.
-15 (K) Pilot Micro-LBE Set-Aside Program.
-Each fiscal year, the Contract awarding 16 departments in consultation with the The-Director may shall set aside for competitive award to 17 Micro - LBEs any of the following not less than 50% of the contracts that fall within each of the 18 following categories: 19 (1) Public work/construction contracts where the contract amount is equal to or less 20 than \$ 400,000; 250,000; 21 (2) Contracts other than public work/construction contracts where the contract amount 22 is equal to or less than \$100,000.
-23 In order to satisfy the requirement to set aside not less than 50% of the contracts that fall within 24 each of these categories, contract awarding departments may count Job Order Contracts, without limitation as to dollar value, that the department has set aside for Micro-LBEs under Administrative Code Section 6.62(C).
+4 (J) Waivers.
+The Director shall waive the LBE bid discounts, and report the waiver to 5 the Commission, if:

+6 (1) The Director finds, with the advice of the contract awarding authority and the 7 Office of Contract Administration, that needed goods or services are available from a sole 8 source that is qualified to do business with the City;

+9 (2) The contract awarding authority certifies in writing to the Director, prior to the 10 Controller's contract certification, that the contract is being awarded under the emergency 11 provisions of Administrative Code Section 6.60 or Administrative Code Section 21.15 and that 12 there is either (i) no time to apply bid discounts or establish subcontracting goals, or (ii) no 13 immediately available LBEs that are capable of performing the emergency work; or

+(3) For contracts in excess of \$5,000,000, a contract awarding authority establishes that sufficient qualified LBEs capable of providing the needed goods and services required by the contract are not available, or the application of the LBE discount will result in significant additional costs to the City if the waiver of the bid discount is not granted.

+18 (K) Pilot Micro-LBE Set-Aside Program.
+Each fiscal year, the Contract awarding

+19 departments in consultation with the The Director may shall set aside for competitive award to

+20 Micro - LBEs any of the following not less than 50% of the contracts that fall within each of the

+- 21 following categories: - 22 (1) Public work/construction contracts where the estimated contract amount is equal to

+23 or less than \$400,000; 250,000;

+24 (2) Contracts other than public work/construction contracts where the contract amount 25 is equal to or less than \$100,000.